MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 As user interactions and events generate an ever-increasing flow of data, developers seek efficient solutions to handle, process, and deliver this stream of information in a timely manner.
 Combining the powerful concurrency model of Elixir with a battle-tested key value database, Redis, makes a great solution for a real-time event-sourcing system.

-In this post, we will take a look at what it looks like to use Redis Streams in an Elixir application using websockets.
+In this post, we will take a look at how to use Redis Streams in an Elixir application using websockets.
 Afterwards you should have a good starting point to build your own real-time system whether it be a chat application, monitoring system, or anything other system that could benefit from event-sourcing.

-> I built the comment system for this blog using Redis Stream backed event-sourcing to record new posts.

 [TLDR; just show me the code](https://github.com/MarcusVirg/sandbox/tree/main/concepts/redis-streams)